tetcore/substrate-beginner-workshop/4/final.md

 use system::ensure_signed;
 use support::traits::{Currency, ReservableCurrency, Get};

-/// The module's configuration trait. pub trait Trait: system::Trait {
+/// The pallet's configuration trait. pub trait Trait: system::Trait {
 	/// The overarching event type.
 	type Event: From<Event<Self>> + Into<<Self as system::Trait>::Event>;